O&C "Timber Trust" - A Bad Deal for Forests and Counties

 Key Problems With the Proposal

 - Removal of federal protections currently afforded to these public lands under the Endangered Species Act, Clean Water Act, Clean Air Act, Federal Lands Policy and Management Act, National Environmental Policy Act and other federal laws.

-- Management under the weak state Forest Practices Act.
-(See a comparison of BLM vs private land practices.)
+- Management under the weak state Forest Practices Act, with minimal improvements (see a comparison of BLM vs private land practices).

-- Failure to protect all remaining old-growth, though it promises to do so.
-OCTCJA fails to protect older, natural forests (between 80 and 125 years old) totaling more than 350,000 acres.
-And at least 120,000 acres of "young" stands have a second component of old-growth trees that won't be protected.
-(See a slideshow of old-growth trees in the "timber trust")
+- Failure to protect all remaining old growth, though it promises to do so.
+Older, natural forests (between 80 and 125 years old) totaling more than 350,000 acres would not be protected.
+And at least 120,000 acres of "young" stands have a second component of old-growth trees that won't be protected (see a slideshow of old-growth trees in the "timber trust").

 - Setting back a decade of restoration work on these forests and watersheds.

-View a map of how this proposal would divide up the land.
+View a map of how this proposal (2012 version) would divide up the land.
 More detailed maps are available upon request.

 Click here to send a letter to Rep. DeFazio on this proposal.

-- Oregon Wild's in-depth white paper addressing problems with the bill
+- Oregon Wild's in-depth white paper addressing problems with the 2012 bill.

 Photos courtesy of Francis Eatherington (top); Kristian Skybak (middle) and Chandra LeGue (bottom).